Body Double: Casting

 De Palma initially wanted pornographic actress Annette Haven to play Holly, but she was rejected by the studio due to her pornographic filmography.
 Nonetheless, Haven did appear in a minor role and consulted with DePalma about the adult film industry.
-De Palma then offered the role to Linda Hamilton, who declined to begin pre-production on The Terminator.
-Jamie Lee Curtis, Carrie Fisher, and Tatum O'Neal were considered for the role before Griffith won the role.
+De Palma then offered the role to Linda Hamilton, who turned it down in favor of The Terminator.
+Jamie Lee Curtis, Carrie Fisher, and Tatum O'Neal were considered for the role before Melanie Griffith was cast.
 De Palma later said Haven "was an enormous amount of help" to him in his understanding of the adult film industry and what Holly's background might be, and Griffith brought "a comic edge that I wanted to be a major part of the tone of the second half of the movie."
-Griffith initially was reluctant to take the role, thinking she "didn't want any more nymphet roles, but now I think I can bring a lot of life to that kind of character...I think I gave her a great amount of intelligence."
+Griffith was initially reluctant to take the role, thinking she "didn't want any more nymphet roles, but now I think I can bring a lot of life to that kind of character...I think I gave her a great amount of intelligence."

-De Palma also considered Dutch erotic actress Sylvia Kristel for the role of Gloria, but she was unavailable.
-Although he cast Shelton, he found her voice to be unsuitable and had her lines dubbed by Helen Shaver in post-production.
+De Palma considered Dutch erotic actress Sylvia Kristel for the role of Gloria, but she was unavailable.
+Although he cast Deborah Shelton, he found her voice to be unsuitable and had her lines dubbed by Helen Shaver in post-production.

 Body Double contains a film within a film sequence in which pop band Frankie Goes to Hollywood performs their song "Relax" on the set of a pornographic film, and in which scream queen Brinke Stevens, and adult actresses Cara Lott and Annette Haven appear.
-The club scene was converted into a music video and shown on Mtv.
-Voice actor Rob Paulsen makes a cameo as a cameraman who utters "Where's the cum shot?".
+The club scene was converted into a music video and shown on MTV.
+Voice actor Rob Paulsen has a bit role as a cameraman who utters "Where's the cum shot?".

-Production
+Filming

-Principal photography began in Los Angeles on January 30, 1984.
-Several locations in and around the area were used, including: Tail o' the Pup, the Beverly Center, Barney's Beanery, the LA Farmer's Market, the Rodeo Collection mall on Rodeo Drive, the Spruce Goose dome in Long Beach, the Hollywood Tower and adjacent Hollywood Freeway, Tower Records, and the Chemosphere house.
+Principal photography began in Los Angeles on February 21, 1984.
+Several locations in and around the area were used, including: Tail o' the Pup, the Beverly Center, Barney's Beanery, the LA Farmer's Market, the Rodeo Collection mall on Rodeo Drive, the Spruce Goose dome, the Beach Terrace Motel in Long Beach, the Hollywood Tower and adjacent Hollywood Freeway, Tower Records, and the Chemosphere house.

 Post-production

-The film was given an X by the Motion Picture Association of America Rating Board.
+The film was initially given an X by the Motion Picture Association of America ratings board.
 Because many theaters refused to show X-rated films, De Palma had to re-edit the film as he did on Dressed to Kill and Scarface.
-De Palma cut what he called "a few minor things from the porno movie scene" and got an R. De Palma said the studio did not support the film due to its excessive violence.
-"Do you think the guys who run Coca-Cola (Columbia Pictures' parent company) want publicity about violence?
+De Palma cut what he called "a few minor things from the porno movie scene" and secured an R rating.
+De Palma said Columbia did not support the film due to its excessive violence.
+He said, "Do you think the guys who run Coca-Cola (Columbia Pictures' parent company) want publicity about violence?
 They are very aware of their public images, and when they start seeing articles in The New York Times about their product and violence, they go crazy.
-They're not showmen They're corporation types."
+They're not showmen.
+They're corporation types."